 The Orange Region has a vibrant visitor economy, attracting 1.3 million visitors.
-The visitor economy contributes \$377 million in direct expenditure to the Orange Region.
-Spend for overnight visitors is high with an average spend of \$547 per visit.
+The visitor economy contributes \$377 million in direct expenditure to the Orange Region, which is largely driven by overnight visitor spend, with an average spend of \$547 per visit.

 The Orange Region has experienced considerable growth in its visitor economy over the past 10 years.
 Investment in the wine sector, followed by investment in dining, retail and quality accommodation has led to the region attracting an exceptionally high yield market.
-The three Council's collaborating together with industry through Orange 360 has solidified the Orange Region brand and it is expected that strong growth will continue.
+The three Council's collaborating together with industry through Orange360 has solidified the Orange Region brand and it is expected that strong growth will continue.